 “AD Scientific Index” (Alper-Doger Scientific Index):

-Data Collection and Standardization:
+Data Update, Data Collection and Expansion Policy:

 Studies that influence the order of ranking because of a high number of citations received, in a manner similar to CERN: